followthedopamine/banquet-blitz-2/.kanbn/tasks/obstacles.md

 - [x] Create an obstacle scaffold of some kind
 - [ ] Create all the obstacles
 - [x] Boulder - Drops like a normal block and takes up to 3 matches near to remove
-- [ ] Jelly - Freezes a block underneath in place and matches near degrade and destroy it
+- [ ] Jelly - Freezes a block underneath in place and matching the block underneath destroys it (can have multiple damage stages)
-- [ ] Chocolate (don't use chocolate) - Block that spreads if you don't match near it after a turn
+- [ ] Mold - Block that spreads if you don't match near it after a turn
-- [ ] Cherries (don't use cherries) - Block that can only be destroyed by falling to the bottom
+- [ ] Anvil - Block that can only be destroyed by falling to the bottom
 - [ ] Cage - A block that only breaks when you do a powerup near them
 - [ ] Licorice (don't use licorice) - A block that blocks other powerups from destroying blocks past them
 - [ ] Anti chocolate - A block that spreads when you break it